A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Examples of robust structured regression

-We demonstrate how the computational framework presented in Section \ref{sec:computationalframework} provides a flexible framework for performing a wide variety of robust structured regression methods using the L$_{2}$ criterion.
-Our examples highlight how the framework can incorporate existing non-robust structural regression solvers to automatically ``robustify" existing implementations.
-Additionally, we emphasize that our framework is tuning-free as it enables simultaneous estimation of the regression coefficients $\V{\beta}$ and precision $\tau$.

-We refer to the estimates obtained from optimizing the maximum likelihood and the L$_{2}$ criterion as the MLE and the \LTE, respectively.
-Software for implementing robust structured regression using the $L_{2}$ criterion is available in the L2E package for R and will be available on the Comprehensive R Archive Network (CRAN).
+We demonstrate how the computational framework presented in Section \ref{sec:computationalframework} can perform a wide variety of robust structured regression methods with the L$_{2}$ criterion.
+Our examples highlight how to incorporate existing non-robust structural regression solvers to ``robustify" existing implementations.
+We refer to the estimates obtained from optimizing the maximum likelihood and the L$_{2}$ criterion as the MLE and L$_{2}$E, respectively.
+Software for implementing robust structured regression via the $L_{2}$ criterion is available in the \verb|L2E| package for R and will be available on the Comprehensive R Archive Network (CRAN).